-What Is A Sponsor For Career Development
+What Is A Sponsor At Work

 Sponsorship at work is important for everyone, but especially important for women and minorities to advance their careers.
 Barriers to advancement for women and minorities tend to be structural and rooted in unconscious bias.
-A sponsor can help break down these barriers.
+Career sponsorship can help break down these barriers.
 Sponsors do not need to be the same race or gender.
 Do look for ways to relate to a potential sponsor though.
 Is there anyone high up in the organization that graduated from the same college, from the same hometown or share similar hobbies?
 If not, no fear.
 Identifying how you can help your boss, peers or cross functional team succeed will also put you on the path to getting sponsors.

 Sponsor relationships are almost always informal and the relationship takes time to form.
 Be patient.
 There are certain steps you can take to fast track sponsorship at work.

+One advantage of working for a large corporation as a young professional is leadership development programs.
 Leadership development programs will give you more visibility to senior leadership in a shorter time period.
 These leadership development programs tend to be for recent graduates or MBA students.
 Showing your ability to execute and responsiveness to feedback is critical.
 This will open the door for receiving advice from leaders in the organization.
 Continued interactions and continuing to provide value to the business will help turn these relationships into sponsorships.

 Another step you can take is asking your manager for visibility to your skip level manager (your manager’s manager).
 This can include asking for a quarterly or semi- annual 1×1 with your skip level manager and being put on a high visibility project.
 Your skip level manager has greater responsibility and greater visibility to where the company and organization are going.
 If you show that you are a strong team member within the organization and share your career aspirations they are more likely to know if there will be an opportunity within the organization that meets your aspirations.
 They can also give you advice on what areas you should focus on to advance your career.